MuKnIO/SEQ-Core-Elements/OVERVIEW.md

 To assist wallets with fee asset selection, nodes will expose their current valuations with a new RPC named `getfeeexchangerates`.
 The input of `setfeeexchangerates` and the output of `getfeeexchangerates` will both have the same schema.
 Additionally, node operators will be able to statically configure their exchange rates using a JSON config file which also will use the same schema.

 For the initial prototype, the schema will simply be a key value map, where the keys are the asset identifiers and the values are the weight value.
 An asset identifier can either be the hex id or a label specified by the user using Element's `assetdir` parameter.
-The weight value is a 64-bit integer[^1] that will be scaled by a factor of 1 billion to increase precision when computing fee values.
+The weight value is a 64-bit integer[^1] that will be scaled by a factor of one billion to enable high precision without resorting to floating point numbers.

 Example: